 At the moment of birth I will help the baby be born as gently as possible and support your perineum to prevent tearing.
 After the birth, I’ll examine you, your baby, and your placenta to make sure all is well.
 Generally, I’ll stay with you for about 3-5 hours after your baby’s birth, helping to establish breastfeeding and getting things settled before leaving you to enjoy your newborn and rest up.

-Midwifery care acknowledges that birth is a beginning and that holistic care allows for you to rest, heal, and be cared for during your first few weeks postpartum. [something about time/space for integrating this new version of the family] This is why I work to help you create a solid support plan for this crucial time.
+Midwifery care acknowledges that birth is a beginning and that holistic care allows for you to rest, heal, and be cared for during your first few weeks postpartum.
+This is why I work to help you create a solid support plan for this crucial time.
 Part of that plan includes postpartum care for you and your baby in your own home.
 I will come to your house for postpartum visits when your baby is 1 day, 3 days, 7 days, and 14 days old.
 During these visits, I’ll make sure both you and your baby are healing well, your baby is healthy and gaining weight, and answer any questions you might have.
 You can also reach me by phone during this time as needed.
-As part of my services, an Ayurvedic postpartum doula will come to your home during these first two weeks to prepare a nourishing meal and to give you a balancing sesame oil body treatment.
 At six weeks, we’ll have our final visit at my office.

 Choosing a homebirth does not eliminate your options for medical support and interventions when appropriate.